dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 > Weatherization audits using AKWarm software do address domestic hot water consumption.
 Estimation of energy use of systems is calculated using the method described [[here|1998-Tech-Manual#dhw]]

 - Are estimated fuel/energy cost savings discounted to net present value?

+> Yes, the estimated energy cost savings are discounted to net present value using the DOE discount rate which is updated annually.
+Please see the section on [[Improvement Calculations|1998-Tech-Manual#improvements]] and the HERS Guidelines requirements for [[cost effectiveness inputs|HERS-Guidelines#cost-effectiveness-inputs]] for more details.

 - For multifamily audits what internal verification feature, such as trueing-up the model with actual energy consumption, does the audit use to validate each audit, or how does the Grantee otherwise ensure that the building is properly modeled?